 A large urban area and many exciting districts - the question of how to get from A to B in Berlin is particularly interesting:

-- In addition to the S-Bahn, the public transport in Berlin is operated by the BVG, which takes you day and night to the most remote corners of the city with underground trains, buses, regional trains and ferries.
-Tickets are available for areas A, B and C, where A corresponds to Berlin city centre, B to the outskirts and C to the surrounding area.
-For tourists we recommend a CityTourCard or WelcomeCard, which also includes admission to various Berlin attractions.
+- In addition to the S-Bahn, the transport in Berlin is operated by the BVG, whose underground trains, buses, trams and ferries take you to the most remote corners of the city day and night.
+Tickets are available for zones A, B and C: zone A corresponds to Berlin’s inner city, B to the outer city districts and C to the greater Berlin area.
+Visitors can take advantage of a CityTourCard or WelcomeCard, which also include a discount or free admission to many Berlin attractions.

-- You can hardly get beyond your own neighborhood on foot in Berlin, but cyclists can certainly enjoy the city!
-More and more bicycle lanes on the streets, many beautiful bicycle routes along green areas and the rivers and much more Berlin as a whole are worth the pedalling.
+- To move around on foot in Berlin’s large urban area may not be the best idea, but cyclists can certainly enjoy the city!
+More and more bicycle lanes on the streets, many beautiful bicycle routes along green areas and the rivers and the city of Berlin itself are worth the pedaling.

-- Extra tip: If you want to take a bus tour to Berlin's most important sights, but only want to pay the local transport fare for it, you should remember the 100 - this line runs (as a double-decker and therefore with a great view) along most of the attractions of the city center!
+- Extra tip: You want to take a bus tour to Berlin's most important sights, but you only want to pay the local transport fare, you should remember the number 100 - this line runs (as a double-decker and therefore with a great view) along most of the attractions of the city center!

-- If you want to see more of the city than Brandenburg Gate and Potsdamer Platz, a rental car can be worth it.
-There aren't usually too many traffic jams, but looking for a parking space can be exhausting.
-To take a taxi more than once in a while in Berlin can get expensive, due to the often long distances!
+- If you want to see more of the city than Brandenburg Gate and Potsdamer Platz, consider renting a car.
+Usually, there aren't too many traffic jams, but looking for a parking space can be exhausting.
+Due to the long distances in Berlin, taking a taxi more than once in a while can become expensive!